People Are Wondering if Donald Trump's Latest Legal Troubles Have Landed Him in Jail Yet

 Article continues below advertisement

-The grand jury in New York has indicted him for those felonies, which concern a hush money payment he made to porn star Stormy Daniels during the 2016 presidential campaign.
-While hush money payments are not criminal, and falsifying business records is a misdemeanor, Bragg found that Trump used these records to cover up other crimes relating to the 2016 election, which is a felony.
+The grand jury in New York has indicted him for those felonies, which concern an alleged hush money payment he made to porn star Stormy Daniels during the 2016 presidential campaign.
+While hush money payments are not criminal, and falsifying business records is a misdemeanor, Bragg says that Trump used these records to cover up other crimes relating to the 2016 election, which is a felony.

-Now, people are wondering if Trump is in jail due to E. Jean Carroll's sexual abuse case against him.
+Previously, people were wondering if Trump was in jail due to E. Jean Carroll's sexual abuse case against him.

 Article continues below advertisement